 *Rinsing your mouth out, whether with mouthwash or salt water can reduce the number of bacteria and plaque within your mouth, therefore lowering the potential risk of developing bleeding gums or gum disease.

 If your gum are persistently bleeding, it is time to go and see your dentist or GP for more extensive checks into any oral problems, or vitamin deficiencies you may have.
-If you are worried about bleeding gums, contact One dental clinic for professional advice and help.
+If you are worried about bleeding gums, contact Ascent Dental Care Solihull for professional advice and help.